hqnna/veil/README.md

 ---

-If you do not want to use Nix, you will need the latest tagged version of the [Zig](https://ziglang.org) compiler, then run:
+If you do not want to use Nix, you will need the latest master version of the [Zig](https://ziglang.org) compiler, then run:

 ```console